Watch A Plant Grow

 1. Adopt a plant

-Find a small potted plant somewhere along your route to work, or outside a neighbour’s house.
+Find a plant somewhere along your route to work, or outside a neighbour’s house.
 When I say adopt I don’t mean take it home and make it yours.
 Just adopt it in your heart as something important to you for the next few months.
 You are going to watch this baby everyday and learn a lot from it.
 You are perfectly welcome to buy a plant and grow it yourself, of course.

 2. Look at your plant for a minute everyday